How to Convert Three-Phase to a Single-Phase

 Single-phase and three-phase power solutions use different voltages.
 Single-phase power usually requires 120 volts.
 Three-phrase can also use 120-volt wires for low-power loads, but it relies on about 208 volts for higher loads.

 It’s beneficial to convert three-phase power to single-phrase when you don’t need the higher power supply.
 For example, single-phase is used for low-horsepower units and heating and lighting loads in residences.

 There are various methods for converting three-phase power into single-phase.
 Before getting started, be sure to consider your current balance needs as well as a few safety precautions.
 Remember, you’re dealing with electricity, so regardless of the method you use, you’ll want to turn off the main breaker, use rubber-handled tools and wear high-voltage rubber gloves.

 To convert your system into single-phase, you can:

 - Use a neutral wire: While it may not be as accurate as some of the other methods, using a neutral wire and ignoring the other two phases in the three-phase supply line can convert the system.
 This option works best when a supply is not sensitive and does not require high levels of accuracy.

-- Use a phase converter: A phase converter can be wired directly to whatever motor you’re trying to convert.
+- Use a three-phase to single-phase converter: A phase converter can be wired directly to whatever motor you’re trying to convert.
 You’ll first run two wires from the motor to the converter and then from the converter to your power supply.
 Then, using wires with the ends stripped, you’ll want to attach the inputs to the outputs to convert the system.

 - Use the open delta transformer: If you have a more powerful system, applying the open delta transfer will allow you to easily convert it.
 This solution works best when the system being converted is over 5kVA.